SoftwareEngineeringToolDemos/FSE-2014-RaPiD/build-vm/README.md

 __prerequisite software:__
 - This VM script installs two prerequiste softwares i) Microsoft Visual C++ 2005 ii) MATLAB Compiler Runtime
+- This VM box is preinstalled with .Net Framework 4.5 which is also one of the required software for this tool

 Folder contents: